sindresorhus/grunt-eslint/readme.md

 Number of warnings to trigger non-zero exit code.

-### console
+### stdout

 Type: `boolean`<br>
 Default: `false`

-Output the report to console in addition to writing to file.
+Output the report to standard output in addition to writing to file.

 ## License